yelouafi/elm-arch-with-snabbdom/README.md

 ##Examples

-The repository contains multiple different examples
+The repository contains some examples

 - Counter: a simple increment/decrement counter
 - Login: Demonstrates Asynchronous Actions in a single component